samestep/website/src/blog/random-integers/index.md

 }
 ```

-Let's walk through how this works for 6-sided die example!
+Let's walk through how this works for our 6-sided die example!
 So, `n = 6`.
 We'll visualize this process as a flow chart that goes from top to bottom and left to right (same as reading English prose).
 Each circle in the flow chart contains the value of `v` at that point in the process.

 {{sequence6}}

 As you can see from the code, we start with `v == 1`.
 We `flip` the coin (doubling `v` each time) until we have `v >= 6`, which in this case takes three coin flips.
 At this point we have `v == 8`, and we check to see whether `c < 6`.
 If so, we return!
 Otherwise, we subtract `6` from `v`, leaving `v == 2`.
 Now we only need to flip the coin twice to get back to `v >= 6`.
 We again check; if `c < 6` then we return, and if not then we subtract `6` from `v` again.
-But we've seen this before: `8 - 2 == 6`, so we've hit a cycle!
+But we've seen this before: `8 - 6 == 2`, so we've hit a cycle!
 This cycle is indicated in the diagram by a big red asterisk.

 The key invariant in this algorithm is that, at the start of the `loop`, `c` is always a uniformly random nonnegative integer less than `v`.
 At the start we have `v == 1`, so the only such integer is `0`, and indeed that is `c`'s value!
 Now, think about what we do inside the `loop`.
 We double `v`, so now `c` needs to be uniformly distributed across twice as many possible values.
 We start by doubling `c`.
 This always produces a value that is even!
 So we're missing all the odd values less than `v`.
 Then, the `flip` function always returns either `0` or `1`, so when we add its result after doubling `c`, we have a 50% chance to stay on an even value, and a 50% to go to the odd value immediately following it.
 Once again `c` is uniformly sampled from all nonnegative integers less than `v`.